satnaing/astro-paper/src/content/blog/how-to-configure-astropaper-theme.md

 ## Configuring SITE

-First of all, replace site property of _`astro.config.mjs` file with your own deployed domain.
-(You can omit this step if you don't have deployed domain yet or you are still in development mode)_

-Another important configurations lies in `src/config.ts` file.
+The important configurations lies in `src/config.ts` file.
 Within that file, you'll see the `SITE` object where you can specify your website's main configurations.

+During deveopment, it's okay to leave `SITE.website` empty.
+But in production mode, you should specify your deployed url in `SITE.website` option since this will be used for canonical URL, social card URL etc.. which are important for SEO.

 ```js
 // file: src/config.ts